John Gibbons

-John Michael Gibbons (born June 8, 1962) is an American former professional baseball player and former manager of the Toronto Blue Jays of Major League Baseball (MLB).
-Gibbons briefly played in the Major Leagues as a catcher with the New York Mets, in the mid-1980s.
+John Michael Gibbons (born June 8, 1962) is an American professional baseball coach, manager and former player who is the bench coach for the Los Angeles Angels of Major League Baseball (MLB).
+He played professionally as a catcher with the New York Mets in 1984 and 1986.

+Gibbons became a coach for the Toronto Blue Jays in 2002 and then became manager in 2004.
+He was fired during the 2008 season.
+He coached for the Kansas City Royals from 2009 to 2011 and managed in the minor leagues in 2012 before managing the Blue Jays again from 2013 to 2018.
+He last served as the bench coach for the New York Mets from 2024 to 2025.

 Early life

 Gibbons was born in Great Falls, Montana, and raised in San Antonio, Texas, where he attended Douglas MacArthur High School.
 The son of United States Air Force colonel William Gibbons, he had his first Little League Baseball at-bat while playing in Happy Valley-Goose Bay, Labrador, Canada, where the family lived temporarily.

 Playing career

 Gibbons was selected by the New York Mets with the 24th overall pick of the 1980 amateur draft.
 He spent the next three years moving up through the Mets minor-league system.
 In 1984, he was considered to be the Mets' top catching prospect, and was set to start the season in the majors.
 However, a collision with the Phillies' Joe Lefebvre in late March landed him on the 15-day disabled list.
 He eventually started six games at catcher in April 1984, but batted only .040 in that stretch.
 He went back on the disabled list with a sore arm at the end of April, and was sent back to AAA Tidewater after that.

 Gibbons was next called up to the majors in the 1986 Mets season.
 He appeared in 8 games and batted .474 (9 for 19), but the Mets already had the majors' best catcher in Gary Carter and an established backup in Ed Hearn.
 Gibbons served as the Mets' bullpen catcher during the 1986 postseason, and earned a World Series ring when the Mets won the World Series.

 Gibbons spent the next four seasons on five different AAA teams.
 He retired as a player after the 1990 season.